chalatz/excursions/pages/info/reviews.md

       text: HALL OF FAME 2019
       url: https://www.tripadvisor.com/Attraction_Review-g635613-d2645553-Reviews-Rhodes_Private_Tours-Rhodes_Town_Rhodes_Dodecanese_South_Aegean.html
       alt_text: Tripadvisor Hall of Fame 2019

 cta: Please visit the links (above and below) to read what our Valued Clients are saying about us
 years_list_heading: Reviews and Comments as we received them, nice to know we are appreciated!!
 reviews:
   - year: '2020'
     text: |-
+      Dear Nicholas, Thank you for having us and please thank Michael.
+He was absolutely wonderful and so informative.
+Stay safe and thank you for a wonderful holiday experience.<br>
+      Kindest Regards,<br>
+      Karen.
+W. (30th Oct) U.K

       Hopefully once things settle down again around the world and our borders in NZ reopen, we can start planning again.
 We will definitely be booking this tour with you again.
 In the meantime, please stay safe.
 We look forward to seeing you in the future.<br>
       Blessing to you and your team<br>
       Cheryl K. (April 11th)